-This time Leni and I headed for the Café Iruña in the Plaza del Castillo (see photo above) – Hemingway’s café when he was writing The Sun Also Rises, with its splendid ornate interior.
+This time, in 2016, Leni and I headed for the Café Iruña in the Plaza del Castillo (see photo above) – Hemingway’s café when he was writing The Sun Also Rises, with its splendid ornate interior.
 As always, we loved the street life, the pinxtos bars, the chatter and the laughter, and the balmy night air.
 Then it was on to our village, with the farmhouse at the far, high end of a bumpy track.
 The view from our apartment was across a lush green valley, rising to green ridges beyond.
 The village clustered around bars and cafes and some impressively monumental civic buildings, with a river coursing through the centre.

 Over the next seven days we savoured a rich range of delights.
 We drove up to the pass across the Pyrenees that marked the border with France, where I followed the border ridge eastward with views plunging alternately on either side.
 We swam at the French town of Hendaye, coasting in with the Atlantic rollers.
 We drove to the seaside village of Getaria, birthplace of Sebastian del Cano, the navigator who took charge of Magellan’s expedition after he was killed in the Philippines in 1521, and completed the first circumnavigation of the planet in his leader’s name.
 I had been there in 1952, and Leni and posed in front of the same statue where I was photographed with my parents 63 years before.